The Sport Management Advisory Council

 In July 2014, Learfield acquired Sidearm Sports.
 Learfield IMG College is the Multimedia Rights Holder (MMRA) for the top collegiate athletic programs in the U.S. Since the acquisition, Rubin remains CEO of Sidearm Sports and all employees remain in Syracuse.

-Rubin serves on Syracuse University Athletics’ external affairs committee, is active with the Jim & Juli Boeheim foundation, David’s Refuge, and the Museum of Science and Technology (MOST) in Syracuse.
+Rubin serves on Syracuse University Athletics’ external affairs committee, and is active with the Jim & Juli Boeheim foundation, David’s Refuge, and the Museum of Science and Technology (MOST) in Syracuse.
 He is a 1995 graduate of Syracuse University’s iSchool and serves on the iSchool’s Board of Advisors.

 Ben C. Sutton Jr.

 Founder and Chairman, Teall Investments

 Ben C. Sutton Jr. is founder and chairman of Teall Capital, a private equity company with investments in a portfolio of businesses including Riddle & Bloom, Tailgate Guys, Sunshine Beverages, Complex Sports & Entertainment, and Dyehard Fan Supply.